-In this guide, we’ll help take you through the process of printing from your iPhone or iPad with a couple of different methods that are sure to suit your needs.
+In this guide, we’ll help take you through the process of printing from your iPhone or iPad with a couple of different methods to suit your needs.

 Looking to offload content?
-Lucky for you, we have guides on how to transfer photos from an iPhone to your Mac or PC and how to import videos from an iPhone to a Mac.
+Lucky for you, we have a guide on how to transfer photos from an iPhone to your Mac or PC.

 Step 1: Connect to Wi-Fi